The Land Before Time III: The Time of the Great Giving: Plot

-Before they are able to take further steps, the herd is suddenly attacked by a pack of Velociraptors.
-The pursuit leads to a dam of boulders created by the rock slide that caused the drought.
+Before they can take further steps, the herd is attacked by a pack of Velociraptors.
+The pursuit leads to a dam of boulders created by the meteorites that caused the drought.
 As the raptors and the adults battle, the children, including Hyp and his cronies, work together to break the dam.
 They all watch as the freed water washes away the raptors.
 The water also puts out the fires which are still burning in the valley.
 Finally, they manage to survive and land on the opposite bank.
-Now the herd is able to return to Great Valley.
-The herd returns to Great Valley, which now has enough water for them.
-However, when they return home, the fire has destroyed most of their green food.
-The now devastated plants in the valley are beyond repair from the fire.
-However, despite being irreparable, the dinosaurs find the spots in Great Valley where lots of green food still grows.
+The herd returns to the Great Valley, but they discover that the fire has destroyed most of their green food.
+Luckily, the dinosaurs find the spots in the Great Valley where green food still grows.
 They proportionately move from one verdant area to another and share everything they find.
 This pattern results in the event being called the Time of the Great Giving.